1938 Alabama Crimson Tide football team: NC State

 In their third and final non-conference game of the season, Alabama hosted North Carolina State University (NC State) in their annual homecoming contest.
 In the game, the Crimson Tide's two second touchdowns were enough in their defeat of the Wolfpack in their 14–0 shutout at Denny Stadium.
 After they were held without a first down in the opening quarter, Alabama scored the only points of the game with their two second-quarter touchdowns.
 The first was on a 28-yard Herschel Mosley pass to Erin Warren and the second on a seven-yard Mosley touchdown run.
 The Alabama defense dominated the Wolfpack offense and allowed negative rushing yardage (minus four) and zero yards passing.
 On offense, Mosley starred for the Crimson Tide with his 123 rushing yards on 15 attempts and one passing and rushing touchdown.
-The victory was their first all-time against NC State.